Teenage Girl Rescued After 25-Foot Fall Off Amusement Park Ride

 The 14-year-old girl, who has not been publicly identified, did not sustain any serious injuries in the Saturday incident, according to local authorities.
 She was riding the "Sky Ride" at Six Flags Great Escape in Queensbury, New York when she slipped out of the gondola chair.

 Video captured at the scene shows her dangling from the two-person gondola as park guests gather below her.
-The girl's neck initially appeared to be stuck in the gondola, but she was unable to untangle herself before dropping 25 feet.
+The girl's neck initially appeared to be stuck in the gondola, but she was able to untangle herself before dropping 25 feet.

 As she began to drop, someone in the crowd that had gathered below her can be heard yelling, "We'll catch you honey!"